Department of Biomedical Sciences

 Message from the Chair

 Welcome.
 I have been associated with eight medical schools during my career with reputations ranging across the spectrum.
-Having served as a department chair or institute director for more than 20 years, I have had an unusual opportunity to see what works and what does not work from the inside.
+Having served as a department chair or institute director for about 30 years, I have had an unusual opportunity to see what works and what does not work from the inside.

 I came to NYITCOM because I saw a rare opportunity to help build a wonderful medical school with a research model for the future.
 I was attracted by leadership who simply wanted to make this a better place every day they came to work.
 I was most impressed by the positive attitude and enthusiasm of the student body and faculty.
 At the time, I knew little about the Osteopathic profession.
 Since my arrival, however, I have personally benefited from Osteopathic treatments on two occasions.
 In one case, restoration of normal mobility after a leg injury was a life changing event for me.